 ON THIS PAGE: You will find information about how many women are diagnosed with vaginal cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Vaginal cancer is uncommon.
-This year, an estimated 4,070 women in the United States will be diagnosed with vaginal cancer.
+This year, an estimated 4,620 women in the United States will be diagnosed with vaginal cancer.

-If cancer is found at the earliest stage before it has spread (stage I; see Stages ), the five-year survival rate is 84%.
-If the cancer not spread outside the vagina (stage II), the five-year survival rate is 75%.
-If it is found once the cancer has spread outside of the vaginal wall (Stage III or IV), the five-year survival rate is 57%.
+If cancer is found at the earliest stage before it has spread (stage I; see Stages ), the 5-year survival rate is 84%.
+If the cancer not spread outside the vagina (stage II), the 5-year survival rate is 75%.
+If it is found once the cancer has spread outside of the vaginal wall (Stage III or IV), the 5-year survival rate is 57%.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.